oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 An example of the usage of a Status List is to manage the statuses of issued access tokens as defined in {{Section 1.4 of RFC6749}}.
 Token Introspection {{RFC7662}} provides a method to determine the status of an issued access token, but it necessitates the party attempting to validate the state of access tokens to directly contact the Issuer of each token for validation.
 In contrast, the mechanism defined in this specification allows a party to retrieve the statuses for many tokens, reducing interactions with the Issuer substantially.
 This not only improves scalability but also enhances privacy by preventing the Issuer from gaining knowledge of access tokens being verified (herd anonymity).

-Another possible use case for the Status List is to express the status of verifiable credentials (Referenced Tokens) issued by an Issuer in the Issuer-Holder-Verifier model {{SD-JWT.VC}}.
+Another possible use case for the Status List is to express the status of verifiable credentials (Referenced Tokens) issued by an Issuer in the Issuer-Holder-Verifier model {{RFC9901}}.

 ## Rationale